Skip to content

 dataway = DFF.CONN('df_dataway', token='xxxxx')

-Since connectors come in different types, the optional parameters and supported methods for each connector operation object may vary when using DFF.CONN(...).
+Since Connectors have different types, when using DFF.CONN(...), the optional parameters and supported methods of each Connector operation object are not the same.

-For detailed APIs of specific types of connectors, refer to the respective documentation.
+For detailed API interfaces of different types of Connectors, please refer to the specific documentation.